cisagov/ScubaGear/baselines/exo.md

 - _Last modified:_ June 2023

 #### MS.EXO.2.2v1
-One or more SPF policies designating only these addresses as approved senders SHALL be published.
+An SPF policy SHALL be published for each domain, designating only these addresses as approved senders.

 <!--Policy: MS.EXO.2.2v1; Criticality: SHALL -->
 - _Rationale:_ An adversary may modify the `FROM` field